 SS-Unterscharführer Douglas Cecil Mardon (South African)

-Joined the Waffen SS around Christmas 1944 – the third of the trio of South Africans who joined the Corps at Dresden, he possessed very rigid views on the threat to the free world of Soviet success on the Eastern Front.
+He possessed very rigid views on the threat to the free world of Soviet success on the Eastern Front.
 As a POW he had seen Russian prisoners and had come to distinctly racist conclusions about them, when he read Waffen SS British Free Corps recruiting literature it convinced him to volunteer with alacrity.
-On 8 March 1945 ‘received promotion to Unterscharführer and was given command of a section.

-His Allied rank was Corporal and his unit unknown.
+His Allied rank was Corporal.
 He used the alias Douglas Hodge as a “Jackal of the Reich”.
 After the war he was fined £375 for high treason.